-The league is dedicated to the development of youth sports throughout Central Florida.
+The league is dedicated to the development of youth sports in 25 Diocese of Orlando Catholic Schools located in Volusia, Seminole, Orange, Osceola and Brevard Counties.
 CYS's vision is to develop players in mind, body, and soul to help them grow as individuals, both physically and spiritually.
 Through proper instruction, training, and encouragement, players are taught to be lifelong champions, both on and off the field of play.

 Many of the board members, directors, coordinators, coaches and team parents give freely of their time, talent and treasure to provide a FUN and nurturing environment for the children.

 Parents are encouraged to be involved with CYS as spectators and volunteers.
 Parents, coaches, players and spectators are required to uphold the League Code of Conduct.

 Catholic Youth Sports endorses the University of Notre Dame Play Like a Champion Today (PLCT) philosophy for the Catholic school sports program.
 For more details about PLCT- click here